elsehow/Writing-editing-Network/README.md

 ## Quickstart

 #### Preprocessing:
-Put the acl_titles_and_abstracts.txt under the Writing-editing network folder.
-Randomly split the data into train, dev and test by runing split_data.py.
+- Run `python3 split_data.py` to randomly split the data into train, dev and test by runing split_data.py.

 #### Training
 Hyperparameter can be adjust in the Config class of main.py.